-General Education Courses
+General Education Curriculum

 - 3.2 TWC adopts the liberal education approach by incorporating its philosophy of holistic development of students with transferrable skills and broad knowledge in science, culture, and society in revising the GE curriculum.
-The revised GE curriculum which was approved by the HKCAAVQ on 21 June 2018 aims to provide a holistic education to students and prepare them with the competencies demanded in the twentieth first century, divides knowledge for holistic development into the following two dimensions of enquiry. - (a) Understanding oneself, the society, and the community; and - (b) Reflecting from the past, exploring for the future. - 3.3 To realise the dimension of enquiry, the GE courses are categorised under the following four knowledge areas: - (a) Self and Interpersonal Development; - (b) Civic, Moral Values and Culture; - (c) Arts and Humanities; and - (d) Science and Technology. - 3.4 Based on the GE conceptual framework, the GE curriculum is developed with the following four objectives: - (a) To nurture students to become an active, caring and socially responsible citizen; - (b) To cultivate them to be open-minded and with multicultural and global perspectives; - (c) To develop students' cultural awareness and aesthetic literacy; and - (d) To equip students with science and information literacy, critical thinking, creative thinking and communication skills, which are essential for our graduates to face the future challenges in the new technological era. - 3.5 All degree and sub-degree full-time students admitted in or after AY2022/2023 are required to study an online National Security Education (NSE) learning pack, and attain a passing mark of 50% or above in a related online quiz for graduation.
+The revised GE curriculum which was approved by the HKCAAVQ on 21 June 2018 aims to provide a holistic education to students and prepare them with the competencies demanded in the twentieth first century, divides knowledge for holistic development into the following two dimensions of enquiry. - (a) Understanding oneself, the society, and the community; and - (b) Reflecting from the past, exploring for the future. - 3.3 To realise the dimension of enquiry, the GE courses and components are categorised under the following four knowledge areas: - (a) Self and Interpersonal Development; - (b) Civic, Moral Values and Culture; - (c) Arts and Humanities; and - (d) Science and Technology. - 3.4 Based on the GE conceptual framework, the GE curriculum is developed with the following four objectives: - (a) To nurture students to become an active, caring and socially responsible citizen; - (b) To cultivate them to be open-minded and with multicultural and global perspectives; - (c) To develop students' cultural awareness and aesthetic literacy; and - (d) To equip students with science and information literacy, critical thinking, creative thinking and communication skills, which are essential for our graduates to face the future challenges in the new technological era. - 3.5 The GE curriculum also includes national and values education (National Security Education (NSE) learning pack for AY2022/2023 and AY2023/2024; National And Values Education (NAVE) from September 2024 onwards).
+The course contents of the NAVE have been developed based on the Values Education Curriculum Framework (2021) of the EDB to suit the needs of tertiary students.
+The NAVE encourages students to consider future careers and lives.
+Students with positive values tend to consider factors beneficial to personal growth and community interests as a basis for making decisions.
+They will better understand family, social, national, and global issues.
+Considering the above premises, NAVE will help to nurture students into thoughtful citizens who make personal commitments and contributions to the future development of Hong Kong, our country, and the world.